The Department of Education (the department) values your privacy and is committed to protecting information that schools collect.

 - ensure, as far as is reasonably practicable, the health and safety of people in school workplaces (occupational health and safety law)

 - enable schools to:

 - communicate with parents about students’ schooling matters and celebrate the efforts and achievements of students

-- maintain the good order and management of our school
+- maintain the good order and management of schools

-- ensure the effective management, resourcing and administration of our school
+- ensure the effective management, resourcing and administration of schools

 - fulfil statutory functions and duties